wildjames/Horapatra/README.md

 If you find a bug, please let me know!
 [Email](wild.james343@gmail.com)

 ## Installation
+Before anything else, hit the green button on the right of the files table.
+Download the .zip and extract it to wherever you like.

 First, install requirements

 `pip install --user --upgrade kivy icalendar numpy pytz`